gitbatryan/IRsystem/README.md

 - Retrieve information based on descriptive queries (e.g., historical period, architectural style, etc.).
 - Use the system as a helpful tool for travel planning and destination exploration.

+This system can also serve as an educational tool.
+Students can use it to explore and learn about a wide range of UNESCO World Heritage sites around the world.
+By entering country names or descriptive queries, they can discover historical, cultural, and natural sites, making it useful for school projects, research, or general knowledge-building.

+It encourages curiosity about global heritage and provides a hands-on way to interact with structured information.

 ## Dataset

 To build this project, data was collected from the following sources: